nathanjhood/MSYS2-toolchain/README.md

 This independent project is an ongoing investigation into the potential of cross-pollinating <a href="">MSYS2</a>'s multi-verse of build envinronments and toolchains, with the source code package registry access and management of <a href="">Microsoft's vcpkg</a>, thanks to the power and flexibility of <a href="">CMake</a>.

-This involves is porting the contents of several configuration as found in Windows MSYS2 installations:
+Doing this involves porting the contents of several configuration as found in Windows MSYS2 installations:

 * <a href="">etc/makepkg.conf</a>*
 * <a href="">etc/makepkg_mingw.conf</a>**